 - A contractor must have recurring business liabilities and obligations.

-- The Independent Contractor must be in a position to succeed or fail if business expenses exceed income.
+- The Independent Contractor must be able to succeed or fail if business expenses exceed income.

-So next time you apply for a position where they want to pay you as a contractor you should look over your state requirements.
+So next time you apply for a position where they want to pay you as a contractor, look over your state requirements.
 I know I have been offered 1099 positions in the past that did not meet the standards in my state.